East Wollega Zonal Health Office, Nekemte town, Oromia regional state, western Ethiopia.

 WHE Public Health Emergency Surveillance Officer, East Wollega, Nekemte, Ethiopia.

-Methodology: A retrospective descriptive cross-sectional survey was employed from April-24 to May-7, 2020 at NunuKumba district.
+Materials and Methods: A retrospective descriptive cross-sectional survey was conducted from April-24 to May-7, 2020 at NunuKumba district, Ethiopia.
 The data was collected by using semi-structured questionnaires, and a secondary data was taken from the line list of cases.
 Purposive sampling technique was used.
 Quantitative data was analyzed using Microsoft Excel 2010 while the qualitative data was themed; analyzed and then triangulated with quantitative result.
-The result was displayed by graphs, tables and Epi-curve.
+Graphs, tables and Epi-curve displayed the result.